Opinion: We don't appreciate the appropriation

 Often times, white people have an idea of what dating a person of color would be like, and this is when the fine line between having a type and exoticizing a race is crossed.
 When white people like the idea of a person of color but do not seek to understand the person, it becomes problematic.

 That is the difference between cultural appropriation and cultural appreciation: cultural appreciation is honoring a culture and valuing its history and its people.
-When white people consume other cultures at the same time they devalue people of color, use white models, say appropriation does not exist and are ignorant of the history of the hairstyle, music or word, it is not appreciation — it is appropriation.
+When white people consume other cultures at the same time they devalue people of color, use white models for otherwise stigmatized black styles, say appropriation does not exist and are ignorant of the history of the hairstyle, music or word, it is not appreciation — it is appropriation.

 Please, stop taking our culture if you won’t accept our people.